 Liza Donnelly’s creative use of technology results in one-of-a-kind presentations

-Liza Donnelly is now Contributing Cartoonist at CBS This Morning.
+Liza Donnelly is A Contributing Cartoonist at CBS This Morning

-Award-Winning cartoonist, author, and Cultural Envoy with the U.S. State Department LIZA DONNELLY is now Contributing Cartoonist at CBS This Morning.
-The famed New Yorker cartoonist will create her pioneering on-the-fly live sketching of the latest headlines as well as behind the scenes moments with guests in studio.
+Award-Winning cartoonist, author, and Cultural Envoy with the U.S. State Department LIZA DONNELLY is a Contributing Cartoonist at CBS This Morning.
+The famed New Yorker cartoonist creates her pioneering on-the-fly live sketching of the latest headlines as well as behind-the-scenes moments with guests in the studio.

 Cartoonist Liza Donnelly Captures Hillary Clinton's Relief at N.Y.
 Win

 Always keeping and eye on the news, award-winning New Yorker cartoonist Liza Donnelly captured Hillary Clinton's relief in winning the New York primary before the candidate even finished her victory speech.Read More